 At first look, suede shoes seem to be so delicate.
 Treating your suede shoes like a baby may come into your mind.
 But in reality, you do not need to be paranoid about the quality of your suede shoes.
-With proper care and regular maintenance, you’ll expect a supreme long-lasting quality suede shoes.
+With proper care and regular maintenance, you’ll expect a supreme long-lasting quality suede shoe.

 Taking care of your suede shoes starts even before you purchase your suede shoes.
 Thus, we present to you handy tips when buying suede shoes, before using suede shoes, and after using suede shoes every time you use it.
 It is time to unlock your meticulous personality!

 These tips come handy when you are about to purchase your suede shoes.
 It will be your milestone to optimally protect and prolong the lifespan of your suede shoes.
 Like buying other items, buying suede shoes needs a proper decision on your part.

 In case you are planning to buy new suede shoes, you must be meticulous for quality.
 High-quality suede shoes may be costly, but at least it brings out the best of the suedes.